Novus Blog

 There are 31 ARTs approved by the Food and Drug Administration to treat HIV.
 Although these treatments do not cure HIV or AIDS, they are excellent at suppressing the virus to undetectable levels.

-Pre-Exposure HIV Prevention
+Pre-Exposure HIV Prevention to Prevent HIV Transmission

 HIV- negative people can prevent becoming infected by taking a once-a-day pill.
 Pre-exposure HIV prevention, also known as PrEP, is a safe medication that is considered very effective in putting a stop to HIV transmission.
 PrEP reduces the risk of getting HIV from sex by about 99% and at least 74% from injection drug use.